Aims and scope

 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Journal of Innovation and Entrepreneurship are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Journal of Innovation and Entrepreneurship are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Journal of Innovation and Entrepreneurship you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Journal of Innovation and Entrepreneurship you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Open access publishing is not without costs.
 Journal of Innovation and Entrepreneurship therefore levies an article-processing charge of £695.00/$1085.00/€885.00 for each article accepted for publication, plus VAT or local taxes where applicable.

 If the corresponding author's institution participates in our open access membership program, some or all of the publication cost may be covered (more details available on the membership page).
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.